Marcello Caetano: Prime minister

 Although Caetano had been one of the architects of the Estado Novo, he took some steps to blunt the harsher edges of the regime in the so-called "political spring" (also called Marcellist Spring – Primavera Marcellista).
-He referred to his regime as a "social state" and changed the name of the official party, the National Union to the "People's National Action" (Acção Nacional Popular).
-The PIDE, the dreaded secret police, was renamed the DGS (Direcção-Geral de Segurança, General-Directorate of Security).
+He referred to his regime as a "social state" and changed the name of the official party, the National Union to the "People's National Action" (Ação Nacional Popular).
+The PIDE (Polícia Internacional e de Defesa do Estado, International and State Defense Police), the dreaded secret police, was renamed the DGS (Direcção-Geral de Segurança, General-Directorate of Security).
 He also eased press censorship and allowed the first independent labor unions since the 1920s.

 Even with those reforms, the conduct of the 1969 and 1973 legislative elections was little different from past elections over the previous 40 years.
 The opposition was barely tolerated.
 While opposition candidates were theoretically allowed to stand (as had been the case since 1945), they were subjected to harsh repression.
 In both elections, the People's National Action swept every seat as before.
 The National Assembly was considered as not a chamber for parties but popular representatives, who were chosen and elected on a single list.
 In the only presidential election held under Caetano, in 1972, Thomaz was elected unopposed by the government-controlled legislature.

 The reforms did not go nearly far enough for large elements of the population that were eager for more freedom and had no memory of the instability that preceded Salazar.
 However, even those reforms had to be extracted with some effort from the more hardline members of the government, especially Thomaz.

 At bottom, Caetano was still an authoritarian himself.
 The heavy-handed repression of opposition figures even during the "political spring" showed he was not willing to move toward democracy.
 He was very disappointed when the opposition was not content with the meager reforms he was able to wring out of the hardliners.
 After the 1973 elections, the regime's hardliners used their proximity to Thomaz to pressure Caetano into abandoning his reform experiment.
 He had little choice but to acquiesce, since he had spent nearly all of his political capital to enact his reforms in the first place.